-Use this CSI 3-part SimpleSpecs™ template to specify segmental unit masonry retaining walls for retaining walls constructed using stackable precast concrete masonry units.
+Use this 3-part SimpleSpecs™ template to specify segmental unit masonry retaining walls for retaining walls constructed using stackable precast concrete masonry units.

 Segmental Unit Masonry Retaining Walls (S.U.M.R.W) are a retaining wall used for soil retention, landscaping or other civil engineering projects.
 They are made up of pre-cast concrete blocks or “units” that are stacked together to form a wall.
 These units can be of various shapes and sizes and can be textured or colored to match the surrounding landscape.